algo-hub/wp-api-jwt-auth/README.md

 # JWT Authentication for the WP REST API

+Modified version of JWT Authentication for WP-API.
+Removes JWT creation and only validates JWT by looking up the public key using a JWKS endpoint.

 A simple plugin to add [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) Authentication to the WP REST API.

 To know more about JSON Web Tokens, please visit [http://jwt.io](http://jwt.io).